Change assessment data gives you excellent insight into how to shape your Change Management projects so that they are structured for success.

-Over the last few weeks, we have been looking at how to use two change assessment tools early in your roadmap planning.
+Over the last few weeks, we have been looking at how to use two change assessment tools (which are available in our Roadmap Pro platform) early in your change planning process.
 The CIA (Change Impact Assessment) and the ILA (Initiative Legacy Assessment):

 - The CIA measures and compares how difficult it might be for different individuals and groups to adapt to the upcoming change.

 - The ILA provides you with an understanding of the key implementation challenges based on the legacy of change implementation done in the past

 Each change assessment tool provides data on key risk dimensions and allows you to understand the highest people-related risks for your change.